atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/2Stesting.md

 ##### OTLpGBTEyeOpeningTest - OpticalGroup

-The calibration is performed for three different values of the electrical attenuation that the LpGBT applies to the VTRx signal.
+The calibration is performed for three different values of the electrical attenuation that the LpGBT applies to the VTRx signal that is proportional to the optical power that is received.
 The signal can be attenuated to 1/3, 2/3 or not attenuated.
 Here we show and explain the result for one of the attenuations.

 ![LpGBT_EyeOpeningScan](../images/OTtesting/common/LpGBT_EyeOpeningScan.png)

-#FIXME double check at minute 24 and 25

 The eye opening is a capability of the LpGBT and more info can be found in the manual.
-A high count rate (z-axis) corresponds to the center of the eye, above the lower part of the signal (voltage) but below the high part of the signal (voltage).
+A high count rate (z-axis) corresponds to the center of the eye, above the lower part of the signal (voltage) but below the high part of the signal (voltage) - the large yellow area.
 Outside this range of the signal there is a lower count.
 The absolute numbers are not easy to interpret.
-The relevant part is the transition region.
+The relevant part is the transition region between the two yellow areas.
-This plot was especially relevant for LpGBT v1 that had known issues.
+This plot was especially relevant for LpGBT v1 that had known issues with the transistion part moving up and down with the power.

 ##### OTalignLpGBTinputs  - OpticalGroup
 [26:06.000 --> 26:08.000]  so